Introduction

 Summary

-The map timeline indicates that frontier massacres of Aboriginal people spread steadily across southern Australia from 1794 to 1860 with notable peaks in the 1820s in Tasmania and the 1840s in NSW, Victoria, South Australia and Western Australia.
-From the 1860s when the frontier shifted to Northern Australia, massacre peaks took place in Queensland in the 1860s to 1870s and 1880 to 1930 in the Northern Territory and the Kimberley region in Western Australia.
-The number of Aboriginal people killed in a frontier massacre increased from 1860, with the average number killed in each incident increasing from 23 to 32.
+The map timeline indicates that frontier massacres of Aboriginal and Torres Strait Islander people spread steadily across southern Australia from 1794 to 1860 with notable peaks in the 1820s in Tasmania and the 1840s in NSW, Victoria, South Australia and Western Australia.
+From the 1860s the frontier shifted to Northern Australia.
+A massacre peak took place in Queensland in the 1860s to 1870s.
+There were two broad peaks around 1880 to 1900 and 1910 to 1930 in the Northern Territory and the Kimberley region in Western Australia.
+The average number of Aboriginal and Torres Strait Islander people killed in a frontier massacre increased over time from 21 to 27 after 1860.

 More detailed statistics are available on the Statistics page.